2026 Board of Directors Nominations

 If elected, what would be your priority for the Association?

-If re-elected, my priority would be to continue advancing the mission of the MCPA by serving as a strong advocate for chiefs across Minnesota, regardless of agency size or geography.
+My priority would be to continue advancing the mission of the MCPA by serving as a strong advocate for chiefs across Minnesota, regardless of agency size or geography.
 Having worked alongside leaders from both small and large departments, I understand that while our resources may differ, many of our challenges are shared.
 The Association must remain a unified and supportive voice for all chiefs.

 A continued focus on legislative priorities will remain critical.
 Our profession faces complex and evolving policy discussions, and the MCPA must continue to be proactive and advocating for sound public safety policy and ensuring departments have the tools and resources necessary to serve their communities effectively.

 Maintaining high-quality professional development and leadership training is also essential to prepare current and future leaders to meet evolving expectations.
-As Treasurer, I will continue to ensure the Association remains strong, sustainable, and well-positioned to support its members into the future.
+I will continue to ensure the Association remains strong, sustainable, and well-positioned to support its members into the future.

 Describe your involvement with the MCPA or other professional law enforcement associations.